sonuudigital/microservices/README.md

 - `DELETE /api/carts/products/{productId}` - Remove product from cart (protected)
 - `DELETE /api/carts/products` - Clear all products from the cart (protected)
 - `DELETE /api/carts` - Deletes the entire cart (protected)
+- `POST /api/orders` - Create a new order from the user's cart (protected)

 ## License